rymdkraftverk/level1/README.md

 ##### entity.type

-*Type field to group entities together (Should perhaps be an array...)*
+*Type field to group entities together, also used for collisions (Should perhaps be an array...)*

 ##### entity.behaviours (object)